My dad is a loyal Mother’s Circle reader, another example of how he supports me.

 Happy Father’s Day!

-[I realized in searching for photos for this post that I have pictures with Nick and my dad, with my mom and my dad, with my kids and my dad … but none I could find with ME and my dad.
+[I realized in searching for photos for this post that I have pictures with Nick and my dad, with my mom and my dad, with my kids and my dad … but so few I could find with ME and my dad.
 Tomorrow, we’re going to change that!]